Chaincode for Operators¶

 An organization can approve a chaincode definition without installing the chaincode package.
 If an organization does not need to use the chaincode, they can approve a chaincode definition without a package identifier to ensure that the Lifecycle Endorsement policy is satisfied.

-After the chaincode definition has been committed to the channel, channel
+After the chaincode definition has been committed to the channel, the chaincode

-Init function or other transaction, is subject to the chaincode endorsement
+function is subject to the chaincode endorsement policy.

 Once MYCC is defined on the channel, Org1 and Org2 can start using the chaincode.
 The first invoke of the chaincode on each peer starts the chaincode container on that peer.